stampedethegoat/dd-docs/content/graphing/graphing_json.md

         "filter": "5%" // the top 5% of that data do not appear }

 Advanced configuration works the same way as simple configuration, with the added flexibility of configuring the lower or the upper or both parts of the graph.

 For example, the following configuration limits the graph to data points that are not in the bottom 10% nor in the top 30%.

     "yaxis": {
         "filter": {
-            "top": "30%",
+            "top"    : "30%",
-            "bottom": "10%"
+            "bottom" : "10%"
         }
     }